 Sometimes slowing down to be a more critical thinker can help us to understand our world better.
 Often there is a meaning in a situation that we need to take some time to Stop, Think and Review.

 If we do not stop and think before we act then we tend to act in the same way and therefore get the same response.
-Give yourself time to stop and pause for thought, what is happening, what is holding you back, what do you need to do differently, then you can decide on how to act.
+Give yourself time to stop and pause for thought, what is happening, what is holding you back, and what you need to do differently, and then you can decide on how to act.

 Are you surrounding yourself with people who ‘fan your flames’?

-Are the people you spend time with the people who push and drive you forward.
+Are the people you spend time with the people who push and drive you forward?
 Do they inspire and motivate you or are they holding you back in old ways of thinking and behaving that are no longer of use to you and pushing you towards your goals?

-Make sure that the key people in your life are ones who will have a positive influence, those who you aspire to be like, those who you can learn from, those who are different to you and have a different point of view that can challenge your way of thinking.
+Make sure that the key people in your life are those who will have a positive influence, those who you aspire to be like, those who you can learn from, and those who are different to you and have a different point of view that can challenge your way of thinking.

 Distance yourself from those who drain you of your positive energy and drive for success.